ecmwf/metview-python/docs/api/functions/thermo_parcel_path.rst

         When bottom_p is omitted the layer starts at the surface.

-    * **Most unstable**: the parcel ascends from the most unstable condition.
+    * **most unstable**: the parcel ascends from the most unstable condition.
 To determine this, a parcel is started from all the points along the profile in the specified pressure layer.
 The start level of the parcel that results in the highest CAPE value will define the most unstable start condition.
 The format is as follows:

         .. code-block:: python